andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 AWS_S3_BUCKET=acks3
 ```

-For detail information about environment, please read this section below
+For detailed information about the environment, please read this section below

 <button-jump-to name="Jump To Usage Documentation" link="/#/usage/readme"></button-jump-to>